-The BOE meeting in public started with a delay.
-First, students were awarded music recognitions, followed by AP scholars recognitions.
-One student was recognized for her proficiency in Italian language.
+The school board meeting started with a delay.
+First, music recognitions were awarded, followed by AP scholars recognitions.
+One student was recognized for her proficiency in the Italian language.

 Mr. Colaitis, Assistant Superintendent for District Operations, retired from the army after 30 years of service.
-Mr. Grech and Mr. DaCosta were recognized for their work on preparations for a construction project that will start next year.
-After it’s completed, both, H.T.
-Herber middle school and Malverne high school will have independent heating systems and Davison Avenue school will get solar panels installed.
+Two school district residents, Mr. Grech and Mr. DaCosta, were recognized for their work on preparations for a construction project that will start next year.
+After its completion, both, H.T.
+Herber middle school and Malverne high school will have independent heating systems, and Davison Avenue school will get solar panels installed.

-Smart Schools Bond was mentioned.
-Each district has to create their own investment plan and submit it for approval by the review board in Albany.
-The application/plan may be up to $982K.
-I asked, if MUFSD residents would be liable just for that specific amount, or if NYS residents would be liable equally for the entire $2B.
+According to the Smart Schools Bond, a $2B bond launched by NYS, each school district has to create its investment plan and submit it for approval by the review board in Albany.
+The application/plan allocated for the Malverne school district may be up to $982K.
+I asked, if Malverne school district residents would be liable just for that specific amount, or if NYS residents would be liable equally for the entire $2B.
 It’s not clear at this moment.
-The NYSED is expected to issue a general guidance.
-I’ll write a separate post about the bond.
-It’s too interesting to pass it without few thoughts.
+The NYSED is expected to issue general guidance.
+I’ll write about the bond in a subsequent post.
+It’s too interesting to pass it without a few thoughts.

-The meeting concluded with invitation to several parent academies that are planned.
+The meeting concluded with invitation to several parent academies on the topic of the Common Core.
 The first will take place on January 8th.